SSoelvsten/bdd-benchmark/README.md

   ordering can have a major impact on the diagrams' size.

-  - `cuthill-mckee`: Use the Cuthill-McKee order derived from the incidence graph, i.e. where variables are connected if they occur in together in the same transition.
+  - `cuthill-mckee`: Use the Cuthill-McKee order derived from the incidence graph, i.e. where variables are connected if they occur together in the same transition.

   - `input`: Use the order in which the locations are declared in the file.

   - `random`: A randomized ordering of variables.

-  - `sloan`: Use Sloan's ordering derived from the incidence graph, where variables are connected if they occur in together in the same transition.
+  - `sloan`: Use Sloan's ordering derived from the incidence graph, where variables are connected if they occur together in the same transition.

 - **`-s <...>`**